Cantara/maven-infrastructure/jenkins/README.md

 Goal: Simplify installation and configuration of Jenkins for Java development.

+See https://github.com/jenkinsci/docker for tips, most of it is applicable to this fork as well.

 * Data is stored in a Data Volume Container.
 Maven 3, OpenJDK 8 and a few of the most useful plugins are preinstalled.
 * Jenkins Core: 1.568
 * List of plugins: https://raw.githubusercontent.com/Cantara/maven-infrastructure/master/jenkins/plugins.txt